TourTrak/devcycle-mobile-app/README.md

 1. Ensure your splashscreen .png file is being passed along by the TourTrak Android cordova plugin.
 Please see Android plugin repository.
 2. In the TourTrak.java file, insert the following line of code between super.OnCreate() and super.init(): super.setIntegerProperty("splashscreen", R.drawable.splash);

+###Setting up Location Services on iOS 8
+1. In the Tourtrak-Info.plist, change `NSLocationWhenInUseUsageDescription` to `NSLocationAlwaysUsageDescription`
+2. In CDVLocation.m, add `[self.locationManager requestAlwaysAuthorization];` in the startLocation method after `#ifdef_PHONE_8.X `

+Please see the Apple Development Guide in the reference folder for more details and pictures.

 ###Adding/Modifying FAQ tags and questions
 ####Adding/modifying  questions for a tag